Akhil-2019/Machine_Learning_Project_1/README.md

 ```
 docker build -t <image_name>:<tagname> .
 ```
-> Note: Image name for docker must be lowercase
+> Note: Image name for docker must be lowercase.
+Tag name can be anything, usually we use - latest

 - To list docker image (get image id)
 ```